 If we haven't tested a title extensively on a platform, it will not be noted as 'tested' on a review at all, and that review should be considered only valid for the versions tested.
-As a rule, RPG Site sees all titles it reviews to its closing credits, and never reviews a title without seeing it in its entirety.
-Given the open-ended nature of this genre, we consider 'entirety' to be a title's critical story path to be a crucial component of any review alongside a decent sampling of side quests and optional activities to broadly consider the quality of the optional content.
+RPG Site endeavors to see titles it reviews to their closing credits, though precise hours played will always vary by game.
+Given the open-ended nature of this genre, we consider a title's critical story path to be a crucial component of any review alongside a decent sampling of side quests and optional activities to broadly consider the quality of the optional content.
 For smaller secondary reviews of console/PC ports of an already-released game, we test the new version considerably and offer impressions, but we may not always enforce our otherwise usual requirement for the reviewer to see the credits and may point readers to check out an earlier review.

 In the event we test multiple versions of a game and find one to be significantly different due to performance problems or other changes unique to one platform, we will often post a separate review for that platform.
 A quick search of the site should allow you to see if there is a review relevant to your platform of choice specifically.

 We do our best to be accurate and bug-free at all times, but we're not perfect!
 Please report any errors to us via our contact page, or alternatively through social media.